Government Grants & Contracts for Satellite Ventures

 Starfish Space’s Otter: Orbital Debris Inspection Mission

-Starfish Space’s Otter spacecraft exemplifies how targeted research and development can align with government objectives to secure significant funding.
-Awarded a $15 million NASA SBIR Phase III contract, this mission is set to launch in 2026.
+Starfish Space’s Otter spacecraft shows how targeted research aligns with government objectives.
+This alignment helped secure significant funding.
+Awarded a $15 million NASA SBIR Phase III space contract, this mission is set to launch in 2026.
 The project focuses on orbital debris inspection, addressing a critical challenge in space sustainability.
 This case demonstrates the importance of tailoring innovations to meet specific government needs, paving the way for substantial financial backing.

 BioFabrication Facility: In-Space Manufacturing Development